CER-REC/BERDI_CIBER/documentation/Architecture/highLevel.md

 High-level documentation (like this architecture documentation) belongs in `./documentation/`.

+## General

+- Imported image sources should start with a lowercase
+- Prioritize using conditional rendering when applicable
+- React component callback functions should start with `on` (`onClick`, `onChange`, `onCustom`)

 ## Hooks

 - Avoid using `useCallback` and `useMemo`, unless required to stop re-renders and improve performance